christina-liepold/christina-liepold.github.io/teaching.md

 ---

 During my time as a research assistant and PhD student, I have had the opportunity to teach both virtual and in-person classes.
-In addition, I have supervised multiple Bachelor and Master Theses.
+In addition, I have supervised multiple Bachelor and Master Theses on topics such as sustainable producement auctions, supply chain resilience, metaheuristics, and explainable AI.
+&nbsp;

 *Undergraduate Course at TUM School of Management*